OrdnanceSurvey/OS-British-National-Grids/README.md

 These grids cover the full British National Grid extent (0,0 700000,1300000)

 ## Usage
-Unzip the GeoPackage and it is ready to use!
+[Downlaod this repository](https://github.com/OrdnanceSurvey/OS-British-National-Grids/archive/main.zip), unzip the GeoPackage and it is ready to use!

 As an example, you can drag and drop it straight into QGIS.